-Editor’s note: This information hub is being updated regularly with additional resources.
-Last update: Aug.
-28, 2020.
+Editor’s note: This information hub was last updated on August 28, 2020.

 Restaurants are exploring how to best reestablish their dine-in service as new protocols and precautionary measures are being introduced to keep both restaurant staff and patrons safe.